adautev/saorsa-opengl-tutorial/README.md

-# A sert of tutorials for "internal" use. (:
+# A set of tutorials for "internal" use. (: